demichie/elicipy/README.md

 ### STREAMLIT

 1. Login with github account.
-1. Open the drop-down menu next to "New app".
+1. On the top-right, click on "Create app".
-1. Select "Use existing repo".
+1. Select "Yup, I have an app" to deploy the app from the github repository.
-1. Select the github repository for the webapp.
+1. In the "Repository" field, select the github repository for the webapp (i.e. the repository you generated from the template).
 1. Click on "Advanced settings".
 1. Select Python version 3.8, 3.9 or 3.10.
 1. In the Secrets textbox write.